Automated Red Light Camera Enforcement

 What is the penalty for running a red light based on evidence obtained by a camera system?

-As of January 1, 2010 the set fine for running a red light detected by a camera system was increased to $260 plus a $60 victim surcharge and a $5 court cost.
+As of January 1, 2010 the set penalty for running a red light detected by a camera system was increased to $260 plus a $60 victim surcharge and a $5 court cost.
 The total payable is now $325.
 Demerit points are not issued with violations detected by the red light camera system.

-How can I pay my fine?
+How can I pay my penalty order?

 What is the penalty for running a red light if caught by a police officer?